dchrostowski/autoproxy/README.md

 docker-compose build
 docker-compose up
 ```
-Open a browser and go to `http://localhost:5000/runspider?spider=streetscrape&count=1`

-This will run a spider against my proxy tester API and print out the results on the page.

 To schedule jobs and such, there is a scrapyd service running.
 Open a browser and go to `http://localhost:6800`.
 More information on scrapyd is available at `https://scrapyd.readthedocs.io/en/latest/`.

 ### Conceptual Model